cbeck88/Wesnoth_MCLP_AI/README.md

          ai/lua/unit_advancements_aspect.cpp

-to the list of wesnoth sources, with the other ai.cpp files, to get scons to build it.
+to the list of wesnoth sources, with the other ai.cpp files, to get scons to build it. (note: this is out of date, there are more cpp files now)

 In _/wesnoth-old/SConstruct_: Add my required libraries so that they are checked and statically linked.